 What’s more brand consistency will be ensured with the technical drawings.

-Drawings are part of the documentation of a formal planning application and help the planning officer to decide on the suitability of a proposed building or changes.
+Detailed Development Drawings are part of the documentation of a formal planning application and help the planning officer to decide on the suitability of a proposed building or changes.
 Whereas a creative concept can be open to interpretation, technical drawings must be unambiguous as legal documents.

-Technical drawings include the specifications required to ensure safety regulations are met.
+Detailed Development Drawings include the specifications required to ensure safety regulations are met.

 In the process of securing a new unit, Landlords or centre managers often request a Landlord Pack.
 This enables them to visualize the proposed store and can help secure the unit.